nens/threedi-docs/source/e_2d_tutorial.rst

 #) Click the *Toggle editing mode* button in the *Digitizing toolbar*, then click the *Add record* button.
 Fill in the following values and click *OK*:

-.. csv-table:: General
+	.. csv-table:: Simple infiltration settings
 		:name: inf_settings
 		:header: "Setting", "Value for this tutorial", "Comments"

 		"id", "1", "Must match the simple_infiltration_settings_id in the v2_global_settings_table"
 		"display_name", "infiltration"
 		"infiltration_rate", "360", "in mm/day; uniform silty sand is assumed in this tutorial" "infiltration_rate_file", "NULL", "Only used for spatially varying infiltration rates" "max_infiltration_capacity", "NULL", "infinite infiltration capacity is assumed in this tutorial" "max_infiltration_capacity_file", "NULL", "infinite infiltration capacity is assumed in this tutorial" "infiltration_surface_option", "Rain", "See :ref:`infiltration`"

 #) Click the *Toggle editing mode* button in the toolbar and save your edits to this layer.